Conduit Account Management & Finances (Raise by ActBlue)

 All donor refunds and chargebacks are subtracted from the pending funds we are waiting to send to you each week, so it is possible your refund or chargeback amount may surpass your pending amount.
 This means you will see a negative balance in your account.
 If this happens, we must wait for you to raise enough money to bring your account to at least net zero before sending your payout.

 Sometimes, campaigns have a negative balance after they are done with their races and have deactivated Raise accounts.
-We can reactivate your account so you can raise enough funds to bring your account to at least net zero.
+The campaign is responsible for its ActBlue account balance.
+We can reactivate your account so you can raise enough funds to bring it to at least net zero.